| [feed.htm]

 that the soldier does well an important job and receives recognition for

 it. -DA Pam 350-12, Guide for Squad Leaders, 1967, p.
-37
+37 To earn [soldiers’] confidence, you must have confidence in yourself.

 You must know that you can handle any problem your duties may present.